 D. Malaysia Tax Guide for Expatriate – Representative/Regional Office

 There is no tax for the Company for Representative/Regional Office set-up in Malaysia.
-All income receivable by expatriates working under the Representative/Regional Office will be subject to personal income tax rate of 0-28% for resident status or a flat rate of 28% for non-resident status.
+All income receivable by expatriates working under the Representative/Regional Office will be subject to the personal income tax rate of 0-28% for resident status or a flat rate of 28% for non-resident status.

 E. Malaysia Tax Guide For Expatriate Under Malaysia My Second Home Program (MM2H)